 I cannot stress this enough.
 Rain or shine, you will enter a combat zone that no other Spartan has experienced.
 You need to be ready.
 Physically, emotionally, mentally, and spiritually.
 Leave your doubts and your doubts will also leave you alone.

 A group of friends adopted me and 2 other people during the Trifecta Weekend.
 They are sooo nice to offer 3 vacant car seats for us!
 Bless them.
 That was the best carpool moment with strangers SO FAR.

-By the way, The Saturday event where Beast elite and Beast open category are scheduled got cancelled because of the Super Typhoon Ompong.
-Oh the odds.
+By the way, The Saturday event where Beast elite and Beast open category are scheduled got canceled because of the Super Typhoon Ompong.
+Oh, the odds.
 So all three races will proceed to happen on Sunday.
 Surprise, trifecta racers!
 Your first obstacle is a super typhoon.
 Can I get an #aroo?

 I met a girl who also went there solo and who happen to be staying at the same hostel as mine and decided to go together to the shuttle venue.
 Yes hahaha we gotta be super friendly to share the taxi fare.

 When my heat time was 5 minutes away, standing before the start line was momentous.
 I felt so good and energized that I want to sprint so fast but I remembered to start my pace relaxed to conserve energy because I did know that sprint was 6+km but I didn’t know what kind of trail there was to see, what kind of challenges there was to meet.

 To be running at a latter heat time, was for me, a little bit sad.
 Honestly.
 Because the trail was muddy as ever.
 I heard two Spartans who happen to ran during the first heats said that the trail during the morning wasn’t like that!
 But that’s alright, both feet hurt a little bit because I was trying to run on the slope side of the trail because it was the part that was dry.